archie9211/archie9211.github.io/_posts/2019-08-24-Fix Time difference in Windows and Linux distro when dual booted.md

 ---

 Windows and Linux both are quite different in many respect.
 This also applies for the interpretition of the time from the hardware Clock.
-Yes, Computers have the clock which keeps running even if your system if turned off.
+Yes, Computers have the clock which keeps running even if your system is turned off.
 Thats why we get synced time everytime we boot up computer.

 ### How linux and windows interpret time differently?